zx80live/akka-cluster-template/readme.md

 Description
 -----------------------------
 ```
-Master ------> Node0
+Master ------> Worker0
-           --> Node1
+           --> Worker1
             ...
-           --> NodeN
+           --> WorkerN

 ```

-Master and NodeX are just cluster's nodes.
+Master and WorkerX are just cluster's nodes.
 Each node print cluster state each 1 minute.
 Master send some DebugEvent to the cluster nodes via some balancer.

 Requirements